pHo9UBenaA/gemini-playground/src/translate/chrome-ext-description.md

 A Chrome extension that helps you efficiently manage browser windows by merging multiple windows into one.

-(This extension was previously called "Merge Window Extension.")
+This extension was previously named 'Merge Window Extension'.

 You can left-click the extension icon or use Control + M (Command + M on Mac)
 to: